Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 * config/locales/diaspora/< code >.yml
 * config/locales/javascript/javascript.< code >.yml
 * Leave config/locales/rails-i18n/ untouched, if you want to change something there send a pull request [[here|https://github.com/svenfuchs/rails-i18n]].
+* Only add something to config/locales/inflections/< code >.yml if you know what you're doing, look at the note about inflected languages above for more informations.
+If you're unsure just ignore that directory.

 If you want to create a new translation copy the en files, choose the correct language code (see above) and change every occurence of en with your code.
 Don't forget the root element in the files!

-If you want to fix an untranslatable strings or something feel free, but only add the new key to en.yml/devise.en.yml.
+If you want to fix an untranslatable strings or something feel free, but only add the new key to en.yml/devise.en.yml/javascript.en.yml.

 ## 99translations.com